 A lot can happen in a year, and reviewing your current coverage is worthwhile to see if anything needs to be updated or changed.
 Keep reading to learn why you should check in on your policies.
 Major Home Renovation If you added on to your home, upgraded the kitchen and bathrooms, or made any other big changes to the property, make sure you have enough dwelling coverage to rebuild your newly remodeled home.
 Even if you’ve only done minor renovations, rising construction labor and materials prices could mean that your coverage wouldn’t be enough to rebuild your home in its current condition.
 In that case, you’ll want to increase your coverage to avoid having to foot some of the bills yourself.
 Addition of Valuable Objects Have you purchased or inherited valuable artwork, antiques or jewelry in the past year?
 It’s time to update your home inventory and see if you have the proper policies to replace the value of the items inside your home.
 And if you added a home security system to protect your valuables, you may be eligible for a discount.
 Change in Marital Status Did you get married recently?
 You could be eligible for a discount if you bundle home and auto insurance policies with your new spouse.
 If you got divorced or your spouse has passed, you can no longer be on a joint car or home insurance policy with that person.
 Reach out to get a quote for your own policy.
 Payments on an Auto Loan Review your auto insurance coverage to see if it still meets your needs.
 For example, if you’ve paid enough of your auto loan down, you may no longer need gap insurance.
 If you’ve changed jobs and are doing less driving, you may be able to get a discount.
 Do you have questions about your coverage?
 Reach out so we can discuss your Are you missing out on savings?
 If you have insurance policies with more than one company, the answer is most likely yes.

 The commercials are true: Bundling insurance policies is often cheaper and more convenient when done with a single insurer.
 But why?
 While bundling may not be right for everyone, here is the how – and the why – on insurance bundling.
 Then you can make your own decision.
 What does it mean to bundle my home and auto insurance?
 Bundling your home (or renter’s) and auto insurance means getting both policies from the same insurer.
 You can ask for a quote to see your potential savings before you make a switch.
 1. Save money when you bundle policies.
 You probably have to have home and auto insurance anyway, so you want to get the best possible deal on your coverage.
 You may be eligible for a multipolicy discount when you get more than one insurance policy from the same company.
 This is in addition to any other discounts you receive, such as for a good driving record.
 2. Simplify payments and organization.
 Bundling your insurance coverage can help you simplify with one monthly payment instead of several.
 It’s also easier to keep up with your policies when you can view all your insurance documents in one place.
 Check your coverage, ask a question, and file a claim — all from the same online portal or mobile app.
 If your insurance needs to change in the future, you just have one phone call to make.
 3. Increase your convenience as a customer.
 If you file claims often, it's better to have a company that knows and values you as a customer.
 And even if you don’t file many claims, holding multiple policies with a single insurer gives more business to a company that has given you superior customer service in the past.
-If you have any questions, reach out for help.
-Do you have uninvited guests in your home?
-Depending on where you live, pests could be a year-round or seasonal issue, but they are never welcome.
-Nothing shatters your sense of peace and comfort in your home like discovering mice, termites, ants or other pests looking for food and shelter.
+If you have any questions, reach out for help. |

 Real EstateStay up to date on Cape Cod Real Estate!
 Land for Sale, Water Front Properties & more!
 Register now for free email updates of new listings matching your home search.